 How Should I Plan Meals During our Disney Vacation?

 Review options for dining for each day of your trip by reviewing your preferred Disney Restaurant list.
 This will help you nail down which restaurants will naturally fall on certain days.
 Due to you being in the park on those days.
 If they’re quick service, no reservation is required.
 And if they’re not, plan to book a reservation.
 This is also a good time to consider snacks, and what you’re planning for breakfasts.

 Do I Need to Buy Lighting Lane Passes for Rides at Walt Disney World?

 No. You can simply use the standby line or other Disney Ride Strategies if you’re trying to save money.
 You could also plan which days and for which rides you need Disney Genie+ and Lightning Lane.
 Perhaps Flight of Passage is on your Disney Must Do List, or Rise of the Resistance.
 While you may not need a Lightning Lane Pass or Disney Genie+ there will be days that it may make sense.

 Planning your First Vacation to Walt Disney World

 There you have it!
-Hopefully, this First-Timers Guide to Walt Disney World has helped you to get started with your planning.
+Hopefully, this First-Timers Guide to Walt Disney World is helpful.
+Be sure to grab the FREE Printable Disney World Park Checklists and Planning Guide to help you plan this trip!
 Let us know if you have questions along the way!
 We know that the Disney World planning experience can get overwhelming.
 Especially when you’ve never been there before!